COBREXA/COBREXA.jl/README.md

 - Performance at the level of "raw" user workflow operations, because all analysis code are compiled and optimized by Julia.
 This reduces the computation time and memory required to analyze very large models.
+- A wide range of pre-implemented HPC-compatible analysis functions, with [tested examples available in the documentation][docs-url-examples].

 ## Getting started